opencv/opencv/doc/tutorials/dnn/dnn_yolo/dnn_yolo.markdown

 @endcode

 - --input: File path to your input image or video.
 If omitted, it will capture frames from a camera.
-- --classes: File path to a text file containing class names for object detection.
+- --labels: File path to a text file containing class names for object detection.
 - --thr: Confidence threshold for detection (e.g., 0.5).
 - --nms: Non-maximum suppression threshold (e.g., 0.4).
 - --mean: Mean normalization value (e.g., 0.0 for no mean normalization).